The Importance of Social Media in Business Communication

 By picking an influencer with an audience that has the greatest potential to connect with your brand, you have an “in” to a well-formed community that trusts the influencer because the influencer has already done the job of humanizing their brand as one that is trustworthy and relatable.
 (Humanizing your own brand is important too, but we’ll get into that later).

-Lately, however, many businesses are moving away from influencers with millions of followers and transitioning to smaller communities of a very specific interest with multiple well-known influencers.
+Lately, however, many businesses are moving away from influencers with millions of followers and transitioning to smaller communities of a very specific interest or niche with multiple well-known influencers.
 Regardless, influencers both big and small, can play a vital role in the beginnings of a new business and the continued survival of an old one, and simply further prove the importance of social media in business communication.

 The sense of community is often foremost in a consumer’s mind when it comes to choosing a service or a product.
 Whether from the joy of communicating with like-minded people or from possessing or consuming things that allow them to participate in a community that informs their identity, these deeper connections are made possible through niche communities and again highlight the importance of social media in business communication.